Maryland SoccerPlex: Overview

 The main stadium holds 4,000 and was home to the Washington Freedom during its time in the Women's Professional Soccer, and the Washington Spirit of the National Women's Soccer League played its regular-season games there between 2013 and 2019.

 The main stadium was renamed Maureen Hendricks Field in a ceremony before a Spirit game on June 15, 2013.

 On December 31, 2018, the founding executive director, Trish Heffelfinger, retired from the Maryland Soccer Foundation.
 Matt Libber, formerly of Elite Tournaments, took over the executive director role in January 2019.

+The SportsPlex hosted Old Glory DC, a Major League Rugby in its 2024 and 2025 seasons.

-The stadium features seating for 4,000, including the general admission lawn, with corresponding restroom facilities, formal press box, and box office.
+The stadium features seating for 5,000, including the general admission lawn, with corresponding restroom facilities, formal press box, and box office.
 The grass playing field measures 115 x 75 yards.

 The stadium has previously hosted a US Olympic qualifier, U.S. Open Cup matches, a CONCACAF Champions League match, the ACC Men's Soccer Championships, USL and W League matches, training sessions for Argentina's Boca Juniors and the New Zealand National team.
 The US Youth Soccer National Championships were also held at the Maryland SoccerPlex.